seperman/deepdiff/README.md

 - Linkedin:  <http://www.linkedin.com/in/sepehr>
 - ZepWorks:   <http://www.zepworks.com>

+## Contributors

 Thanks to:

-- nfvs for Travis-CI setup script
+- nfvs for Travis-CI setup script.
-- brbsix for initial Py3 porting
+- brbsix for initial Py3 porting.
-- WangFenjin for unicode support
+- WangFenjin for unicode support.
-- timoilya for comparing list of sets when ignoring order
+- timoilya for comparing list of sets when ignoring order.
-- Bernhard10 for significant digits comparison
+- Bernhard10 for significant digits comparison.
+- b-jazz for PEP257 cleanup, Standardize on full names, fixing line endings.